Law of Contracts

 Objectives and learning outcomes of the course

 Law of Contracts is designed to give students a theoretical and practical understanding of the English Law of contract.
-The course focuses on solving problem questions on contract law and examines fundamental concepts such as consideration, misrepresentation, and the control of unfair terms, as well as the remedies arising from breach of contract.
+The module focuses on solving problem questions on contract law and examines fundamental concepts such as consideration, misrepresentation, and the control of unfair terms, as well as the remedies arising from breach of contract.

 - Analyse sets of facts presented in the form of problem questions, identify and examine the relevant law and provide answers on the application of the law to the facts.